AbductiveLearning/ABLkit/docs/Intro/Quick-Start.rst

 ---------------------------

 ABL-Package provides two basic metrics, namely ``SymbolMetric`` and ``SemanticsMetric``, which are used to evaluate the accuracy of the machine learning model's predictions and the accuracy of the ``logic_forward`` results, respectively.

-In the case of MNIST Addition example, the metric definition looks like

 .. code:: python